LAL-project/linear-arrangement-library/README.md

 For more information, visit [LAL's official webpage](https://cqllab.upc.edu/lal/).
 Do not forget to [take a look at the guides!](https://cqllab.upc.edu/lal/guides/).

+**A word of caution** The master branch of this repository may contain unstable code.

 ## Installation of the library from binaries

 We wrote different sets of instructions for installing LAL's compiled distribution files for